Enable Suspect Commits

 Sentry uses commit metadata from your source code repositories to help you resolve your issues faster.
 This is done by suggesting Suspect Commits that might have introduced an error right in your issue details page.
 It also allows Sentry to display Suggested Assignees - the list of authors of those commits and suggest their assignment to resolve the issue.

-To integrate GitHub with your Sentry org, follow the instructions in the Global Integrations documentation
+To integrate GitHub with your Sentry org, follow the instructions in our GitHub documentation

 For the last step, add the